-Man arrested for making racist slurs, threatening man with gun in Fort Collins
+Man arrested for allegedly making racist slurs, threatening man with gun in Fort Collins

 FORT COLLINS, Colo. — A 61-year-old Fort Collins man was arrested for felony menacing, bias-motivated crime and violation of bond conditions, after allegedly brandishing a gun and directing racist slurs at another man.

-On Tuesday at about 10:37 a.m., Fort Collins police received a call from the victim who said that he was hiding from a man with a gun at the Briarwood Apartment Complex at 172 Hillcrest Dr.
+On Tuesday just after 10:30 a.m., the Fort Collins Police Department received a call from the victim who said that he was hiding from a man with a gun at the Briarwood Apartment Complex at 172 Hillcrest Drive.

-The victim reported that Lawrence Roth was threatening him and making derogatory racial statements.
-Roth then left the area on a bicycle, according to the City of Fort Collins.
+The victim reported Lawrence Roth was threatening him and making derogatory racial statements.
+Roth then left the area on a bicycle, police said.

 Officers were able to locate Roth and took him into custody.
 He was booked into the Larimer County Jail.